 - August 7 After a difficult climb over the Continental Divide, Nez Perce camp along the Big Hole River.
 1 Colonel Gibbon is now at the Continental Divide.
 Lieutenant Bradley is sent ahead with volunteers to scout.
 General Howard is 22 miles east of Lolo Hot Springs. - August 8 Nez Perce camp at the Big Hole.
 1 Colonel Gibbon crosses crest of the Continental Divide, parks wagons and deploys his command just a few miles from the Nez Perce camp.
 General Howard enters the Bitterroot Valley, camps north of Pine Hollow. - August 9 Just before dawn, Colonel Gibbon and his troops charge the sleeping Nez Perce village at the Big Hole.
 Some 90 Nez Perce are killed, many of them women and children.
 General Howard is near the mouth of Rye Creek. - August 10 Howard goes with his fastest cavalry to Trail Creek, a 53-mile trek.
 The Infantry are now north of Stevensville.
 The Nez Perce camp near Skinner Meadows 2 - August 11 General Howard reaches the Big Hole.
 The Army is attending to 40 wounded and burying 29 dead.
 3 The Nez Perce camp on Horse Prairie.
 Montague, Flynn, Smith, Farnsworth and Cooper are killed. - August 12 Remaining cavalry reach the Big Hole.
 1 - August 13 Nez Perce cross the Continental Divide at Bannock Pass and set up camp just outside Junction.
-4 General Howard departs the Big Hole Battlefield leaving most of his infantry behind and camps 23 miles south of the battlefield.
-The remainder of his troops leave on August 15 and catch up with General Howard a few days later. - August 15 Howard passes Bannack 5 and camps on Horse Prairie.
+General Howard departs the Big Hole Battlefield leaving most of his infantry behind and camps 23 miles south of the battlefield.
+The remainder of his troops leave on August 15 and catch up with General Howard a few days later.
+At Horse Prairie, near Trail Creek the Nez Perce killed four settlers at the Montague-Winters ranch.
+This event marked the first killing of civilian settlers in MT during the conflict. - August 15 Howard passes Bannack 5 and camps on Horse Prairie.
 6 - August 17 Howard camps at Snowline.
 He sends a detachment under the command of Lt.
 Bacon to Henry's Lake.

-- AS YOU TRAVEL THE TRAIL-

-The trail memorializes not only those who died during the flight, but those who survived.
+- AS YOU TRAVEL THE TRAIL- The trail memorializes not only those who died during the flight, but those who survived.

 Their tragic journey marked the end of freedom for the Nez Perce and opened their lands to settlement.

-As you travel this historic trail

-between Big Hole National Battlefield

-and Leadore, Idaho,

-whether you drive, ride or walk,

-you will gain an

-understanding of and appreciation for

-the difficulty of their journey

-and the tremendous odds

-the Nez Perce had to face and overcome.

-Big Hole Battlefield to Skinner Meadows

-"A Rifle Shot At First Liaht"

-"That night the warriors paraded about camp, singing, all making a good time.
+As you travel this historic trail through the Big Hole, Horse Prairie, and Lemhi Valleys and whether you drive, ride, or walk, you will gain an understanding of and appreciation for the difficulty of their journey and the tremendous odds that the Nez Perce had to face and overcome.
+Nez Perce Dreamers in Traditional Dress. courtesy of WSU L.V.
+McWhorter Collection Big Hole Battlefield to Skinner Meadows "A Rifle Shot At First Light" "That night the warriors paraded al making a good time.
 It was first since the war started, everybody with good feelings.
 Going to the buffalo country!
 No more fighting after Lolo Pass.
 War was quit!
 All Montana citizens [are] our friends.
 This land had belonged to the Flatheads, our old time friends.
-They called it Iskumkselalik Pah; meaning 'place of the ground squirrels."
+They called it Iskumkselalik Pah; meaning 'place of the ground squirrels." - Hímiin maqsmáqs (Yellow Wolf)

-- Yellow Wolf (Hímiin magsmágs)